Eric1129/Legends-Of-Andor/README.md

 <img src="https://github.com/Eric1129/Legends-Of-Andor/blob/Re-format/AndorAssets/Andor_HP_Art_07_01.jpg" width="400" height="300">

 ## Overview
-This is a one-year group project from COMP 361 Software Engineering Project course.
+This is an one-year group project from COMP 361 Software Engineering Project course.

 It creates a PC version of a board game [Legends Of Andor](http://legendsofandor.com).